About "Bürgerdialog Stromnetz" Public Dialogue

 This is why, since January 2015, the Federal Ministry for Economic Affairs and Energy has been supporting the initiative for a public dialogue on grids.
 This initiative follows a regional approach and focuses on so-called hotspots, i. e. municipalities where there is a particularly strong need for communication and discussion.

-The citizens' bureaus will provide information to the public and also feed the public's input back to the authorities.
 Anybody affected by the expansion of the grid as well as the general public will be able to submit their questions, comments and queries at any time and receive a reply.
-In this way, the citizens' bureaus will pass on the expertise and the input of locals, which can make all the difference when it comes to resolving issues at local level.
+In this way, the Regional Contact Persons will pass on the expertise and the input of locals, which can make all the difference when it comes to resolving issues at local level.

 Various formats of events, ranging from citizens' conferences to information markets, to discussion evenings where locals have the opportunity to get together in small groups, are also to be rolled out.
 This will allow locals to learn about the projects that are envisaged, to voice their concerns, and to discuss possible solutions - preferably before the formal process of involving the public begins.
 Mediation services will also be available where needed to supplement this dialogue.